Createdd/Writing/articles/IntroductionToReact.md

 ❗Keep in mind that binding with arrow functions can cause performance issues due to extra re-rendering of the according components.

 ## 4. (Conditional) rendering 🔻

+>[Conditional rendering](https://facebook.github.io/react/docs/conditional-rendering.html) in React works the same way conditions work in JavaScript.
+Use JavaScript operators like if or the conditional operator to create elements representing the current state, and let React update the UI to match them.

+For lifecycle methods:
+>Returning null from a component's render method does not affect the firing of the component's lifecycle methods.
+For instance, componentWillUpdate and componentDidUpdate will still be called.

 ## 5. Lifting State 🔻
 ## 6. Compositions & Inheritance 🔻